-Executive Order 20-02 does state “In providing this care, schools must practice hygiene and social distancing best practices.”
-The Minnesota Department of Health weblink for guidance on social distancing in schools is: https://www.health.state.mn.us/diseases/coronavirus/schools/socialdistance.pdf
+Executive Order 20-02 states “In providing this care, schools must practice hygiene and social distancing best practices.”
+See the Minnesota Department of Health website for guidance on social distancing in schools.

-5. If the State of Minnesota adopts a “shelter-in-place” directive like other states, will we have to go to work?
+5. If the State of Minnesota doesn’t open schools back up, will we have to go to work?

-This is a tough question to answer since there currently is no directive in place.
-However, it is reasonable to expect school support personnel to be directed to report to work, despite a shelter in place directive.
+It is reasonable to expect school support personnel to be directed to report to work, despite a, “Stay at Home” directive.
 Consider the current situation, the government has placed a priority on providing essential services like meals and mental health despite the health emergency.
 The government has placed a priority on providing services for the children of essential community workers health care providers, police, and firefighters so that these people can continue working.
-Therefore, it is our expectation that school support staff will be expected to work during a shelter in place directive.
+Therefore, it is our expectation that school support staff will be expected to work during this directive.